sophieggee/fkagrace/_posts/2022-07-11-a-short-leash-held-by-god.md

 “for you are mine, and I am thine.”

-My relationship with the God of my understanding is the most important one I have, and so often, it is neglected.
-But by taking the time out of every day, and leaving the space in every conversation, and allowing silence in my heart for God to dwell alongside me, I will be able to remember and tend to this relationship with more intention.
+My relationship with the God of my understanding is the most important one I have and so often, it is neglected.
+But by taking the time out of every day, leaving the space in every conversation, and allowing silence in my heart for God to dwell alongside me, I will be able to remember and tend to this relationship with more intention.

-And maybe one day, I will be dancing in the light of the sun, and I will realize that **it is God dancing me.**
+And maybe one day I will be dancing in the light of the sun, and I will realize that **it is God dancing me.**